The line between “right” and “wrong” is clear on many of the cases I cover on this site.

 “She called Sixt and was told that someone would be out to assist her within an hour.
 Two and a half hours later, a tow truck arrived, drove her back to her hotel, and took the car back to the airport,” he says.

-Sixt immediately blamed Downs for the clutch failure, telling her husband, “This happens all the time with American drivers,” he says.
+The company immediately blamed the customer for the clutch failure, telling her husband, “This happens all the time with American drivers,” he says.
+We have received similar complaints.

 He added: “They did not apologize for leaving her by the side of the road for 2 1/2 hours.”

-There’s just one problem: Kathleen Downs has been driving manual transmission cars for 40 years.
+Kathleen Downs has been driving manual transmission cars for 40 years.
 Even so, It is very unlikely that even a novice could burn out a clutch in 25 kilometers,” says her husband, Kendall Downs.
+(Related: Is a burned-out clutch automatically my fault?)

 As is my usual practice when I mediate a case, I ask both the consumer and the company for their version of events before rendering any kind of judgment.
 (Don’t confuse this with my Monday column, “Can This Trip Be Saved,” in which I take a completely unvetted case and ask readers if I should get involved.)